0x2c7/ruby_jard/website/docs/installation.md

 - `tty-screen`, compatibility: '~> 0.8.1'

 Ruby Jard is compatible with `pry` and `byebug`.
 They can be used along with each other without conflicts.
 However, as soon as Jard already started (via `jard` magic method call), this compatibility is not guaranteed.

+## Conflicts

+There are some gems conflicting with Ruby Jard:
+- Any gems that override Ruby's Readline standard library, such as `rb-readline`
+- Any gems that override Pry or Byebug settings, such as `pry-byebug`